tannerdolby/eleventy-plugin-metagen/README.md

 Template variables can be used as arguments in Nunjucks and Liquid without the curly braces or quotes like `title=page.url`.
 See the [metagen docs](https://metagendocs.netlify.app/) for more details on plugin usage.

 ## Use Your Template Data
-To make your metadata dynamic, you can use template data as arguments to the shortcode, without quotes or braces:
+To make your metadata dynamic, you can use template data as arguments to the shortcode without quotes or braces:

 ```nunjucks
 ---